FAQ

 Embedded value (“EV”) is currently the most common valuation measure used by the insurance industry.

-The Company typically discloses VONB every half year and EV at the end of every year.
+The Company typically discloses VONB every quarter and EV every half year.

 The Company has a dividend policy at the rate of not less than 30% of its net profit after tax in each accounting year.